-• Good Academic Standing.
+- Good Academic Standing.
 To be in good academic standing, a student must maintain a minimum 2.0 cumulative grade-point average for all work undertaken.
-Transfer students must meet the same academic requirements.

-• Academic Warning.
-Any student who at the end of a grading period has not maintained a 2.0 cumulative grade-point average shall be placed on Academic Warning.
-This serves as a written notice to students that timely completion of their intended degree path may be in jeopardy and continued lack of improvement may lead to Academic Probation.

-• Academic Probation.
-Any Student who, at the end of a second consecutive semester that has not maintained 2.0 cumulative grade-point average shall be placed on Academic Probation.

-• Removal from Academic Probation.
-A student on academic probation shall be returned to Good Academic Standing at any time that the cumulative grade-point average reaches 2.0 or higher.

-• Academic Suspension.
-Any probationary student who, upon completing one additional semester after being placed on Academic Probation, fails to maintain a minimum 2.0 grade-point average during that semester shall be placed on Academic Suspension.
+Transfer students must meet the same academic requirements. - Academic Probation.
+Any student who, at the end of a grading period, has not maintained a 2.0 cumulative grade-point average shall be placed on Academic Probation. - Removal from Academic Probation.
+A student on Academic Probation shall be returned to Good Academic Standing at any time that the cumulative grade point average reaches 2.0 or higher. - Academic Suspension.
+Any probationary student who, upon completing one additional semester after being placed on Academic Probation, fails to maintain a minimum 2.01 grade-point average during that semester shall be placed on Academic Suspension. - First Suspension.

-• First Suspension.
 A student's first Academic Suspension shall be in effect for one full semester (not including Summer Sessions).
-At the end of one semester's suspension, the student may be reinstated on Academic Probation.
-All circumstances and conditions relating to Academic Probation shall apply.

-• Second Suspensions.
-After return to Academic Probation, a student who completes an additional semester and fails to achieve a minimum grade-point average of 2.0 during that semester shall be placed on Second Academic Suspension.
-Students returning from suspension must maintain a grade point average of 2.0 or better to be continued on academic probation.
+At the end of one semesters suspension, the student may be reinstated on Academic Probation.
+All circumstances and conditions relating to Academic Probation, outlined in Section 3 (above), shall apply. - Second Suspensions.
+After return to Academic Probation, a student who completes an additional semester and fails to achieve a minimum grade-point average of 2.01 during that semester shall be placed on Second Academic Suspension.
+Second Academic Suspension shall be for a minimum of two consecutive full semesters (not including Summer Sessions).
+Students returning from suspension must maintain a grade point average of 2.01 or better to be continued on academic probation.